Cojo99/Portfolio-Site/README.md

 ### Description
 Hangman Game Development: Full-Stack Group Project

 In this group project, we developed a full-stack Hangman game using React for the front end, Express for the backend, and MongoDB for data storage.
-The game was designed with both user engagement and fair play in mind, ensuring a fun and challenging experience for players.
+The game was designed with both user engagement and fairness in mind, ensuring a fun and challenging experience for players.

 Game Logic: